 When staying at Rethymno Youth Hostel you can expect:

-- Big and cozy rooms (cleaned daily with air-conditioning).
+- Big and cosy rooms (cleaned daily with air-conditioning).

 - Huge kitchen (where everyone could prepare their own meals) and massive fridge (where we could keep our food).